sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

    :align: center

-If you have the PID (Persistent Identifier) of the data you can directly search in the `Handle Server`_ and get the url to the location of the data.
+.. note:: If you have the PID (Persistent Identifier) of the data you can directly search in the `Handle Server`_ and get the url to the location of the data.

 .. _download-data: